jeremycaine/image-recognition-ml/README.md

 # Image recognition machine learning prediction app
-Train and use the MNIST image prediction model in the IBM Code Engine environment
+Train and use the MNIST image prediction model.

 This project creates and trains a machine learning model that predicts what number a handrawn digit (0-9) is.
 It is built using the code and data sets of the "hello world" of ML - the MNIST image dataset.

+It uses the IBM Cloud environment for object storage of training and model files.
+The prediction app can be run locally and serverless in the IBM Code Engine environment

 The `train-model` folder contains the code to create and train the model.
-It runs as a Job in IBM Cloud Engine and stores the output model in IBM Cloud Object Storage (COS).
+When using serverless, it runs as a Job in IBM Code Engine and stores the output model in IBM Cloud Object Storage (COS).
 IBM Code Engine serverless environment is pure x86, not GPUs are used for training the model.
 For MNIST image, the model and training data is small enough that this simple x86 environment works well.

 The `image-rec-app` folder contains the code to run a web app where you can handraw a digit (using mouse or trackpad).
-The web app is an IBM Code Engine web application.
+When using serverless, the web app is an IBM Code Engine web application.

 The `image-rec-ml-api` folder contains the code to serve an API which takes an image as input.
-This app is an IBM Code Engine web application.
+When using serverless, this app is an IBM Code Engine web application.
 The API app loads with an `init()` that downloads the model file from IBM COS and the loads the model into memory.

 A serverless environment is useful for simple build and hosting of application for experimentation when you might not have sufficient resources in your local environment.